TomPrograms/super-updater/Readme.md

 npx super-updater -t package.json
 ```

 You can allow new updates to be started and checked for before the previous update is finished with the `--async` flag.
+This may cause errors.

 ```
 super-updater -t package.json --async